 The journey to a new aquatic facility started back in 2014 in response to community demand.

 The concept design and engineering has been completed.
-The floor plan pictured above is a part of this.
-Detailed design and fit out plans will be undertaken in the coming months.
+The floor plan pictured above is a part of this (click to enlarge).
 The design and fit out will be fiscally responsible but will still be an attractive and future-proof facility which Napier residents can be proud of and enjoy for many decades to come.
 We have saved millions of dollars and months of time through adapting an existing architectural plan to suit our community’s needs.

 The project has a capital cost of $41.3 million as outlined in the 2018-2028 Long Term Plan.
 This will be funded through $34 million in loans and $7.3 million from reserves.
 Total operating expenditure per year will be $3.3 million (including depreciation and interest on borrowings), and funded through rates and user charges.